Hugh-McCutcheon/Typst-Things/README.md

 # Typst-Things
 A collection of my typst things

-to set up universal variables accross all documents make a "vars.json" file that looks like this:
+to set up universal variables across all documents make a "vars.json" file that looks like this:

 {\
     "ID" : student ID,\